Footprint Charts – The Complete Trading Guide

 Is trading with Footprint Charts useless?

-I think before jumping into any new tool/strategy, everyone should take a deep breath and look at things with a healthy amount of skepticism.
+I think before jumping into any new tool/strategy, everyone should take a deep breath and look at things with a healthy amount of scepticism.

 As I already mentioned, the footprint charts offer an inside look into the market and show where participants are trapped or anticipate breakouts.